 Commercial salad dressings, even the “natural” brands, are often ridiculously expensive and high in fat.
 Making salad dressing at home is so easy, but I often get lazy about it because several items need to be messed up and then washed — bowl, whisk, measuring cups, spoons.
 And then I need to find a clean […]

-I can’t seem to get enough of tabbouli-style salad.
+We can’t seem to get enough of tabbouli-style salad.
 Though the traditional recipe calls for couscous or bulgur, quinoa tabbouli salad is fantastic (bonus — it becomes gluten-free).
 You can use red, tan, or black quinoa, or a combination.
-Embellished with black beans, this makes a high-protein salad that’s hearty enough to be a main dish.
-Photos by Evan Atlas.
+Embellished with black beans, this makes a high-protein salad that’s hearty enough to be a main dish, especially for a summer […]

 Pasta and veggie combos are always welcome, no matter what time of year.
 Though not a traditional combination, I long ago discovered that pasta marries well with curry.
 With the addition of cauliflower and chickpeas, it’s a tasty Italian/Indian fusion that’s ready in 30 minutes or so.
 Use a whole-grain or even a gluten-free pasta. […]